- 1 Who Is Jordan Kilganon?

-It’s one thing to train yourself and achieve success, but it’s quite another thing to give out advice to other people from all ages of groups and sell them a workout program.
+It’s one thing to train yourself and achieve your own success, but it’s quite another thing to give out advice to other people from all ages and groups and sell them a workout program.

-And while he can certainly “walk the walk” as far as being a great dunker goes, that’s pretty much where his credentials end.
+And while he can definitely “walk the walk” as far as being a great dunker goes, that’s pretty much where his credentials end.

 Well, for starters, Jordan Kilganon does not have any trainer certification, so it’s questionable if he truly understands body mechanics, injury prevention, and other important details that could apply to people with pre-existing conditions or prior injuries.

 And I say this respectively, because most programs I’ve tested until today that turned out to be good, were usually created by certified and experienced trainers who were qualified to do so.